cvg25/deep_learning_implementations/README.md

 # deep_learning_implementations
-A sandbox for playing with deep learning archs and paper implementations
+A sandbox for playing with deep learning archs, paper implementations, and some flavours of my own.